eepysheepyy/eepySheepyy_Bot/README.md

 ---------

-# Planning Phase 2 - Planning to Work on over April
+# Planning Phase 2 - Planning to Work on over next while

-- Unlurk Powers - Will be re-added, with hopefully a little flair, and maybe some Discord interactions (?)
+- Unlurk Powers with some Discord interactions (?)
 - Websockets interact with Stagify - Will be rebuilt, it is a quite complex system which will take me a bit to reconstruct on a different language!

 ---------